 If I see something I really like and I want to purchase it, I can do so.
 But before I get out my wallet, I think long and hard about it because I know that if I buy that item, it could mean prolonging being in debt by a few weeks.
-Just taking the time to think about a purchase that way, and to evaluate the trade-offs, has been really powerful (and has resulted in my not buying many new items since January!).
+Just taking the time to think about a purchase that way, and to evaluate the trade-offs, has been really powerful (and has resulted in my walking away).

 What Do You Think?